-Her family were really struggling last May when their fridge freezer broke down.
+Her family were really struggling last May when their fridge freezer broke.

-They couldn't store pre-purchased food, causing their living costs to go up enormously; crucially, Mary-Ellen's mum was unable to store important medicines for her and her sister.
+They couldn't store food, causing their living costs to go up enormously.
+And crucially, Mary-Ellen's mum couldn't store important medicines for her and her sister.

 Save the Children was able to provide them with a new fridge freezer and Early Learning Packs with educational toys and books so Mary-Ellen could continue her love of reading!